arafai/cats-presentation/PITCHME.md

 Note:
-Abstraction - getting rid of some unnecessary details => objects become identical Composition & identity - arguably, the most important features, they define category theory
+Abstraction - getting rid of some unnecessary details => objects become identical Composition is the essence
+Composition & identity - arguably they define category theory